EsayasA/weather_app/README.md

  <img width="345" alt="Screenshot 2024-04-04 142857" src="https://github.com/EsayasA/weather_app/assets/123552892/8fc319e6-6cbd-454b-8b3d-1918da9719e0"><br>

- we decide to go fetching of data from ApI sources like Api open weathermap. then we enter to the website of Api weathermap and we create Account first <br>
+ we decide to go fetching of data from ApI sources like Api open weathermap.<br>
+then we enter to the website of Api weathermap and we create Account first <br>
 and verify our email.Then we create key value after that we go to the ApI and<br> we select the Current Weather Data API DOC.After we enter to that page<br>